 Credit for Contributions Paid to State.
 You may be able to take a credit of up to 5.4% against the FUTA tax, resulting in a net tax rate of 0.8%.
-But to do so, you must pay all the required contributions for 2003 to your state unemployment fund by April 15, 2004.
-Fiscal year filers must pay all required contributions for 2003 by the due date of their Federal income tax returns (not including extension).
+But to do so, you must pay all the required contributions for 2004 to your state unemployment fund by April 15, 2005.
+Fiscal year filers must pay all required contributions for 2004 by the due date of their federal income tax returns (not including extension).
+If you pay contributions to the State of New York, see the instructions for line 24.